LRagji/WebServer101/README.md

-# PersistenceDictionary
+# WebServer101
-This Project is a Library for Arduino which utilizes SD card to save Key Value Pair's
+This Project is a Library for Arduino which extends the basic capabilities of the web server for easy of use(Tested on MKR1000)